codenson/Strategy1/README.md

 Tradingview supports different time frames, but the main ones used by most traders are the 1, 5 and 15 min charts for day trading and the 1, 4 hours and the daily candle for swing trading.
 Tradingview also developed its own unique scripting language -PineScript- that allows for the creation of indicators and strategies which is what will be used to complete this project.
 It also allows for back testing of strategies by allowing backtrackingof upto 10000 bar.

 This strategy consists of the following main componets :

     1- Tracking price movment.

     2- Setting trading restrictions.

     3- Printing buy/sell/exit signals.

     4- Implenting a stop loss to cut down losses.

+    5- Testing and resutls.

 We need to define what STRATEGY means before proceeding any further.
 Strategy: consits of multiple pieces that need to allign in order for a signal to be issued.